Kim Kardashian Sparks Instagram Frenzy In Semi-Sheer Top To Showcase Her ‘New Babies’

 Kim Kardashian has sparked a social media frenzy.
-The Keeping Up With The Kardashians took to Instagram earlier today with a set of images that seem to have turned the platform upside-down.
-Kim’s post seemed as much dedicated to her caption as it was the photos – given that the 38-year-old was out to showcase some “babies,” fans will likely consider this update a major talking point.
+The Keeping Up With The Kardashians star took to Instagram earlier today with a set of images that seem to have turned the platform upside down.
+Kim’s post seemed as much dedicated to her caption as it was the photos; given that the 38-year-old was out to showcase some “babies,” fans will likely consider this update a major talking point.

 Kim’s photos showed her posing in a kitchen setting.
-The KKW Beauty founder appeared in the foreground and shot relatively close up as she held two adorable little dogs.
-One was seen in each of the star’s hands, with fans seeing a black and white fluffy set of pups.
-Kim posed in the first image with her face near the dogs and her face pouted into a kiss as she gazed downward at them.
+The KKW Beauty founder appeared in the foreground and shot relatively close up as she held two adorable little dogs, one in each of the star’s hands.
+Fans saw a pair of black and white fluffy pups.
+Kim posed in the first image with her face near the dogs and her mouth pouted into a kiss as she gazed downward at them.

 Style-wise, Kim seemed to be channeling the much-adored athleisurewear trend.
-Dress up to the nines she might, but Kim will keep it casual when she wants to.
-The mother of four was seen in a simple and semi-sheer white tank, with slight hints of her bra visible.
-The tight upper came paired with hints of gray pants.
+Kim knows how to keep it casual.
+The mother-of-four was seen in a simple and semi-sheer white tank, with slight hints of her bra visible.
+The tight top came paired with a flash of gray pants.

 An excited-sounding caption from Kim announced that the two canines had arrived into her family home, with the star stating that daughter North West had come up with suggested names.
 Kim did seem to want input from her fans, though.